openenclave/openenclave/libcxx/README.md

 libcxx
 ======

-This directory contains a makefile for combining the following third-party libraries into a single library called liboelibcxx.a.
+This directory contains a makefile that combines the following third-party libraries into a single library.

--- libcxxrt.a
+-- libcxxrt.a - C++ runtime support library
--- libunwind.a
+-- libunwind.a - C++ exception unwinding library
--- libllvmcxx.a
+-- libcxx.a - Standard C++ library

+The resuling library is named liboelibcxx.a.